Dragged Across Concrete: Plot

 Arriving at a garage in the countryside, Biscuit leaps out of the van and is shot, as Henry wounds Grey Gloves with a hidden gun.
-Mortally wounded, Biscuit swallows the van's key; imploring Henry to take care of his mother and later is shot dead by thieves.
+Mortally wounded, Biscuit swallows the van's key, imploring Henry to take care of his mother, and is shot dead by the thieves.
 Cheryl is sent to pull Biscuit's body into the van and Black Gloves cuts the key out of Biscuit's stomach, as Ridgeman and Lurasetti arrive and ram the van, knocking it over.
-Threatened by Vogelmann, Cheryl seemingly escapes from the van and as Lurasetti attempts to rescue her, shoots Lurasetti, mortally wounding him, before being executed by Ridgeman.
+Cheryl is coerced by Vogelmann into faking an escape that lets her shoot Lurasetti, and she is executed by Ridgeman in turn.
 Ridgeman then quickly kills Black Gloves as he exits the van.
-Ridgeman hands the dying Lurasetti his phone and he listens to a voicemail from Denise who declines his proposal before succumbing to his wounds.
+Ridgeman hands the dying Lurasetti his phone and Lurasetti listens to a voicemail from Denise, declining his proposal, before he succumbs to his wounds.

-Ridgeman fills the van with tear gas, and kills Gray Gloves just as he surrenders.
-Before he can torch the van, Henry fires a warning shot and insists the valuable contents of the van be spared.
+Ridgeman fills the van with tear gas, and kills Grey Gloves just as he surrenders.
+Before Ridgeman can torch the van, Henry fires a warning shot and insists that the valuable contents of the van be spared.
 Ridgeman climbs on top of the van and kills Vogelmann before the latter can shoot him through the retractable slit.
 Henry shoots Ridgeman in the foot and reveals that he has recorded the entire incident on his cellphone and identifies Ridgeman as a detective.
 Disarming Henry, Ridgeman proposes they split the score, and together they load the bodies and the bullion in the getaway car.
-Towing Lurasetti's car to a dump site, Ridgeman reveals a hidden firearm and threatens Henry to delete the video.
+After towing Lurasetti's car to a dump site, Ridgeman reveals a hidden firearm and threatens Henry to get him to delete the video.
 Henry and Ridgeman both shoot at each other, with Henry mortally wounding Ridgeman.
-Henry agrees with the dying Ridgeman to bury Lurasetti and take care of Ridgeman's family and later buries all the bodies and promises the deceased Biscuit that he will return and give a proper burial.
+Henry agrees with the dying Ridgeman to bury Lurasetti and take care of Ridgeman's family, and later buries all the bodies, promising the deceased Biscuit that he will return and give a proper burial to his friend and the two detectives.

 Eleven months later, Henry lives in a lavish mansion with his mother and brother.
 He sends Ridgeman's family a package containing a share of the gold bullion.